An official website of the United States government

 Dr. Steven Van Dyk (SES)

-Van Dyk received his commission in the U.S. Navy through the Naval Reserve Officers Training Program in 1980.
-He served on various Fleet Ballistic Missile Submarines as a strategic weapons officer.
-He gained a subspecialty rating in strategic weapons and electrical engineering and as the engineer on a diesel submarine.
-His shore duty assignments included engineer in charge of the production and repair of the Mark 48 submarine launched torpedo program at Naval Sea Systems Command and executive officer of SSP’s Program Management Office responsible for the technical management of the guidance and fire control subsystems production and repair.
-Following his retirement from the U.S. Navy in 1996 as a lieutenant commander, he accepted a position with Kaman Sciences Corporation and worked in radiation effects.
+Dr. Van Dyk began his career as an officer in the U.S. Navy.
+He was commissioned in 1980 through the Naval Reserve Officers Training Program following graduation from the University of Southern California with a Bachelor of Science in Electrical Engineering.
+He served on various Fleet Ballistic Missile Submarines as a Strategic Weapons Officer where he gained a subspecialty rating in Strategic Weapons and Electrical Engineering and as the Engineer on a Diesel Submarine.
+His shore duty assignments included engineer in charge of the production and repair of the Mk48 submarine launched torpedo program at Naval Sea Systems Command and Executive Officer of SSP’s Program Management Office Fire Control System responsible for the technical management of the guidance and fire control subsystems production and repair.
+Following his retirement from the U.S. Navy in 1996 as a LCDR, he accepted a position with Kaman Sciences Corporation and worked in radiation effects.

 Google Translation Disclaimer